CodingGagan/markdown_test/install-and-configure/install/multi-cluster/thanos-setup/configuring-thanos.md

 If thanos-query can't connect to both the sidecar and the store, you may want to directly specify the store gRPC service address instead of using DNS discovery (the default).
 You can quickly test if this is the issue by running:

-`kubectl edit deployment kubecost-thanos-query -n kubecost`
+`kubectl edit deployment nOps-thanos-query -n nOps`

 and adding

-`--store=kubecost-thanos-store-grpc.kubecost:10901`
+`--store=nOps-thanos-store-grpc.nOps:10901`

 to the container args.
 This will cause a query restart and you can visit `/stores` again to see if the store has been added.